Piano Institute

 Tuition and Payment Schedule

-Tuition includes all instruction, housing, meals, and the opportunity to attend on-campus concerts and other events.
+Tuition is $8950 Full Session or $4950 Half Session, less any scholarships received.
+The tuition fee includes all instruction, housing, meals, on-campus health services, and concert admission.
 Each participant is responsible for travel to and from Brevard.

-All payments, except the $65 application fee and $950 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 15.
-Written verification from an M.D. is required before a refund can be made.
+Refunds - All payments, except the $65 application fee and $950 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 15.
+Written verification from an M.D. is required.
 No reduction in fees can be made for late arrival or early departure.
 No refunds will be made after May 15.

 Scholarships